 These immediate interventions can minimize the risk of death or more severe brain damage from a concussion.

 Post-Concussion syndrome is a term used when symptoms such as headaches or dizziness persist for weeks or months beyond the expected time frame of recovery after the initial injury.

-Although preventable, second-impact syndrome is a complication that can occur following a concussion when the person who recently had a concussion experiences another concussion.
+Although the preventable, second-impact syndrome is a complication that can occur following a concussion when the person who recently had a concussion experience another concussion.
 This is a serious condition and can result in permanent brain damage or death.
-Second-Impact Concussion Syndrome is seen in pro sport players and in younger players who return to play before their recovery is completed.
+Second-Impact Concussion Syndrome is seen in pro sports players and in younger players who return to play before their recovery is completed.
 It is also seen in workers who have not been diagnosed properly or have returned to physical jobs and suffer a second injury.

 Research suggests that the chance of permanent brain damage increases by 100% in a person who suffers a second concussion before the initial injury has healed.
 Permanent brain damage has debilitating consequences such as learning disabilities, brain disabilities such as Parkinson’s like tremors, walking disabilities as well as personality changes.
 The chance of dying from a Second-Impact Syndrome is increased as much as 50%.

 IT IS IMPERATIVE TO TAKE EXTREME CARE AFTER A CONCUSSION TO PREVENT A SECOND INJURY.